tbwork/anole-config/README.md

 # What it is

-An awesome congurations loader for java.
+An awesome configuration loader for java.

 # Why we need it.
 In enterprise java development, we use different kinds of third-party frameworks like Spring, Spring-Boot, Log4j, etc. to develop applications rapidly.
 However, each framework has own configuration file, format, even the file-path and file-name, it would be annoying if you manage those files together.